prinxware/Prinxware/README.md

-- 🔭 I’m currently working on a web app(Afro!ARTS) an art gallery and marketplace website.. using web technologies Astro, JS, Sass...
+- 🔭 I’m currently working on a web app(Afro!ARTS) an art gallery and marketplace website...

 - 🌱 I’m currently learning ASTRO, Alpine.js AND JS-ES6...